-Google App Engine is hosted on a highly distributed network across Google Data centers.
+Google Cloud is hosted on a highly distributed network across Google Data centers.
 The data is constantly replicated as well, so even if an entire data center goes down, other still have all the data, and continue serving requests without any end user noticing.

 We create daily backups as well of course.
-So in the event of catastropic failure of all data centers, or in the case of a grave programming mistake that accidentally wipes data from within our application, we can resort to the backups.
-We store these backups on an entirely independent service of course.
+So in the event of catastrophic failure of all data centers, or in the case of a grave programming mistake that accidentally wipes data from within our application, we can resort to the backups.
+We store these backups on an entirely independent service inside the Google network.

 Note that we are not able to restore just one single company's data.
 So if you delete some of your data by accident, it is actually getting deleted.
 Just because we could restore the entire database, it doesn't mean we can restore that one user you deleted.

 Security is the most important aspect when choosing a cloud platform.
 But there are other related topics that deserve a mention.
 An application needs to be more than secure, it needs to be available and functional as well, you need to get support for issues that arise, and so on.

 We picked Google Cloud for the very reason that it's optimised for availability.
 An application needs to meet quite a few criteria so it can run on App Engine, and this is mainly because downtime is unacceptable, and certain coding practices are just not possible on App Engine.
 In return your application is always available under normal conditions.

 Our entire business model is geared to providing the best user experience possible.
 Availability is a key ingredient.
 We're typically achieving 99.95% according to our Pingdom tracker (see the details here).